-21st Century Focus: Today, the 170 churches from New York City to Washington D.C. make up LMC.
-In addition, LMC has planted churches in New York, New England, and the South.
-Since the twentieth century, LMC churches embrace a host of new immigrant groups including Hispanic, Asian, and African cultures.
-Through the ministry of Eastern Mennonite Missions, the missions agency of the Conference, fraternal relationships exist with Mennonite churches in Africa, Asia, Eastern Europe, and Central and South America.
+Today, the LMC churches range from Conneticut to Virginia and New Jersey to Indiana.
+Since the twentieth century, LMC churches embrace a host of new immigrant groups including Spanish, Asian, and African cultures.
+Through the ministry of Eastern Mennonite Missions (EMM), the missions agency of the Conference, fraternal relationships exist with Mennonite churches in Africa, Asia, Eastern Europe, and Central and South America.
+Churches in the Dominican Republic also belong to the New York district of LMC.
+For a listing of LMC congregations by district, click here.

 Come, walk with us through LMC’s rich and varied story.